-In practice, even with convertible pants, hikers often have a preference, keeping the lower legs attached all the time, or stuffing them in their pack.
-Almost all pairs of convertibles require the wearer to remove their shoes or boots to get the legs off, so the effort needed to make a midday switch is sometimes more cumbersome than beneficial.
-If you otherwise would have only brought a pair of pants, the zippers on convertibles add a bit of weight.
-One pair of convertible pants might end up weighing more than a pair of wind pants and light hiking shorts, rendering the multi-function unnecessary.
-Other potential drawbacks are chaffing at the zipper, as well as the convertible pants "style" with a visible seam across your thigh — it's not our favorite look.
+On the downside, almost all pairs of convertibles require the wearer to remove their shoes or boots to get the legs off, so the effort needed to make a midday switch is often just enough effort that hikers don't actually do it.
+Other potential drawbacks are chaffing at the zipper, as well as the convertible pants "style" with a visible seam across your thigh — it's just not our favorite look.

 As another alternative to traditional pants, some models come with buttons on the lower leg or elastic in the cuff.
 Both enable the pants to roll up into a higher capris-style.
 These features can offer just enough relief in hot temperatures and are much less of a hassle to adjust mid-activity than a pair of convertibles.
 We recognize that any pair of pants can be rolled up, but formalizing the feature means that the legs will stay in place during activity for as long as you need them to.

 For example, the Prana Stretch Zion includes sewn on buttons that hold up the cuffs if you give them 2-3 rolls.
 These work well regardless of calf size but limit how high the cuffs can roll up if you want to use the button.